orion-labs/node-red-contrib-orion/README.md

 <a href="https://www.nodered.org" target="_new">Node-RED</a> nodes to talk to <a href="https://www.orionlabs.io" target="_new">Orion</a>.

-Orion is an Advanced Voice Platform for instant team communications across any device, on any network, without boundaries.
-The primary Orion Application is Push-To-Talk, where users can speak-to and be heard-by groups using the Orion Smartphone Applications for iOS and Android, and using specialized devices such as the <a href="https://www.orionlabs.io/orion-onyx/" target="_new">Orion Onyx</a>, <a href="https://www.orionlabs.io/orion-sync/" target="_new">Orion Sync</a>.
+Orion is an Advanced Communication Platform for instant team communications across any device, on any network, without boundaries.
+The primary Orion Application is Push-To-Talk, where users can speak-to and be heard-by groups using the Orion Smartphone Applications for iOS and Android, and using specialized devices such as the <a href="https://www.orionlabs.io/orion-onyx/" target="_new">Orion Onyx</a>.

 In addition to speaking to people, users can speak to 'things'.
 Using Orion's Voice Superpowers users can build Bots that respond to voice commands, user